manerotoni/mypic/README.md

 * Flexible combination of several fluorescence correlation spectroscopy (FCS) measurements settings
 * Adaptive Feedback microscopy support of two triggable imaging and FCS workflows

-Please refer to the [Wiki](https://git.embl.de/politi/mypic/wikis/home) for further explanations and examples.
+Please refer to the WiKi for further explanations and examples.

 To concatenate files generated from a time lapse experiment in MyPiC refer the concat_utils.
 The original repository is in [https://git.embl.de/politi/concat](https://git.embl.de/politi/concat).